Financing A Business Purchase Acquisition Loans | 7 Park Avenue Financial

 While traditional Canadian bank financing might be the obvious or ' go-to ' ' BANK LOAN / TERM LOAN ' choice for many buyers, it should be no surprise that they place significant emphasis on personal guarantees, potential outside collateral and usually focus on firms with solid cash flows, balance sheets etc. when it comes to funding acquisitions long term in a traditional manner.

-Naturally, Canadian banks can offer the lowest interest rates, but financing an acquisition might often be a challenge.
+Naturally, Canadian banks and business-oriented credit unions can offer the lowest interest rates, but financing an acquisition might often be a challenge.
 Also, it should be known that banks aren't proponents of 100% financing - they demand and desire the proverbial ' skin in the game '!

 Talk to 7 Park Avenue Financial about which financial institution is best suited to fund your business purchase.